JB060/hangman/README.md

 <img src ="images/responsive screenshot.png" alt="image of app on different sized screens">
 Click here to go to the live website!: https://hangman-jb060-d0d13762f512.herokuapp.com/

+## Plans and structure
+- ADD A FLOW CHART

 ### How to Play
-1.Starting the Game: Run the script to start the game.
+1. Starting the Game: Run the script to start the game.
 You will be prompted to enter your name.
-2.Viewing the Rules: You can choose to view the game rules at the start.
+2. Viewing the Rules: You can choose to view the game rules at the start.
-3.Game Rounds: The game consists of 5 rounds, and in each round, you will:
+3. Game Rounds: The game consists of 5 rounds, and in each round, you will:
 -Guess the Computer's Word: The computer selects a random word from its dictionary, and you attempt to guess it letter by letter.
 -Computer Guesses Your Word: You provide a word for the computer to guess.
 The computer will attempt to guess your word letter by letter.